bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 #### When to use `queueMicrotask()` vs. `process.nextTick()`[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_when-to-use-queuemicrotask-vs-processnexttick)

 The [`queueMicrotask()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#globals_queuemicrotaskcallback) API is an alternative to `process.nextTick()` that also defers execution of a function using the same microtask queue used to execute the then, catch, and finally handlers of resolved promises.
-Within Node.js, every time the “next tick queue” is drained, the microtask queue is drained immediately after.
+Within Node.js, every time the "next tick queue” is drained, the microtask queue is drained immediately after.

     import { nextTick } from 'process';